 Hemp fabric fibers are long and sturdy, and this means that hemp fabric is not only very soft but very durable as well.

 Compared to regular cotton, hemp fabric lasts much longer too.
-The fibers do not degrade after continual washing, and it retains its soft feel.
+The fibers do not degrade after continual washing, and it retains their soft feel.

 Hemp is considered to be sustainable and a better option for the environment, so hopefully with more people recognizing the softness and durability of hemp, it will become a more popular fabric.